Glasgesicht/MDC/README.md

 # MDC

+<span style="color:red">This Project is on hold until DTCs are properly implmented in DCS: World.</span>

 Small project to genertate MDC's from Data import with many contextual presets for the use in the flight simulator "DCS: World"

 This is in a heavy WIP state.